 Six Easy Steps to Beautiful Breasts

-The six easy steps in having a Breast Augmentation at Breast Excellence Australia are as follows:
+The six easy steps in having a Breast Enhancement at Breast Excellence Australia are as follows:

-If you are considering Breast Augmentation you need to be FULLY informed on ALL aspects of Breast Augmentation before deciding to proceed.
-This is why we allocate 2 hours or more for your consultation.
-During this session, our Surgeon will:
+If you are considering a Breast Enhancement, you need to be FULLY informed on ALL aspects before deciding to proceed.
+This is why Dr George Mayson allocates 2 hours or more for your consultation.
+During this session, Dr Mayson will: